 Kate teaches at Newlyn School of Art on her own course exploring The Feminine, as well as on Mentoring, Figure, and Defining Practice courses.
 She also teaches occasional workshops on Iona, in Italy and in her studio overlooking Newlyn harbour.
 Please contact her if you are interested in attending workshops or working with her hollow bone technique.

 Recent residencies on the Isle of Iona gave Kate the opportunity to create a large body of work about her response to the purity and beauty she experienced there.
 Kate’s first book will be The Iona Notebooks published by Guillemot Press in May 2017.
 For more details please see https://ionaartresidencies.wordpress.com or the blog below….

-During Summer 2017 Kate will be in residence on Shetland for a month.
+During Summer 2017 Kate was in residence on Shetland for a month.
 Being on Shetland affected her very powerfully.
 Her second book, Shetland Notebooks, will be published by Guillemot Press in March 2019.
 During 2017 and 2018 Kate will be artist in residence at Tremenheere Sculpture Gardens, working towards her exhibition at Tremenheere Galleries.